Allied Health

 How to Become a Patient Care Technician/Associate (PCT/A): A Step-by-Step Guide

-A detailed primer on becoming a PCT or PCA.
+A detailed primer on becoming a certified PCT or PCA.
 In this article, we explore the education requirements and certification options available.

-Checkmark ShieldReviewed by Jennifer Trimbee, RN
+Jennifer Trimbee, RN

 How to Become a Patient Care Technician/Associate (PCT/A): A Step-by-Step Guide

 If you're looking to break into the health care industry, becoming a certified patient care technician (PCT), also known as a patient care associate (PCA), could be a great option.
 Patient care technicians are health care professionals who help provide direct care to patients.
 Direct care may include a wide range of duties, such as taking vital signs, communicating with patients and the health care team, assisting with daily activities, following confidentiality guidelines, and collecting blood.
-Patient care technicians play an important role on the health care team, working under the supervision of nurses and doctors.
+Patient care technicians play an essential role on the health care team, working under the supervision of nurses and doctors.

 What Do Patient Care Technicians Do?